rails/rails/guides/source/action_mailer_basics.md

 Here is a quick explanation of the items presented in the preceding method.
 For a full list of all available options, please have a look further down at the Complete List of Action Mailer user-settable attributes section.

-* <tt>default Hash</tt> - This is a hash of default values for any email you send, in this case we are setting the <tt>:from</tt> header to a value for all messages in this class, this can be overridden on a per email basis
+* `default Hash` - This is a hash of default values for any email you send, in this case we are setting the `:from` header to a value for all messages in this class, this can be overridden on a per email basis
-* +mail+ - The actual email message, we are passing the <tt>:to</tt> and <tt>:subject</tt> headers in.
+* `mail` - The actual email message, we are passing the `:to` and `:subject` headers in.

 Just like controllers, any instance variables we define in the method become available for use in the views.

 #### Create a Mailer View

-Create a file called +welcome_email.html.erb+ in +app/views/user_mailer/+.
+Create a file called `welcome_email.html.erb` in `app/views/user_mailer/`.
 This will be the template used for the email, formatted in HTML:

 ```erb
 <!DOCTYPE html>